vuestorefront/storefront-next13-boilerplate/GUIDE.md

 To help you code with best practices in mind, this boilerplate comes with some automated tooling.

-- All test descriptions follows naming convention `it('should ... ')`.
+- All test descriptions follow naming convention `it('should ... ')`.
 - Commit message enforces [Conventional Commits](https://www.conventionalcommits.org/) specification and use [commitizen](http://commitizen.github.io/cz-cli/) library.
 - Automatic code linting is managed by [lint-staged](https://github.com/okonet/lint-staged) library and [Husky](https://typicode.github.io/husky/)